kluctl/www-kluctl.io/content/en/docs/reference/commands/list-images.md

 Misc arguments:
   Command specific arguments.

   -o, --output strings             Specify output target file.
 Can be specified multiple times
-      --render-output-dir path   Specifies the target directory to render the project into.
+      --render-output-dir string   Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.
       --simple                     Output a simplified version of the images list

 ```
 <!-- END SECTION -->